wmazren/xen-orchestra-inventory/README.md

 # Xen Orchestra Inventory Export Script

-This script exports a comprehensive inventory from a Xen Orchestra instance into a set of CSV files.
-It fetches details about hosts, pools, virtual machines (VMs), and virtual hard disks (VHDs).

 `xen-orchestra-inventory.sh` is designed to export **Xen Orchestra (XO)** inventory data directly via the **REST API**.
 It collects information about **Hosts**, **Pools**, **Virtual Machines (VMs)**, and **virtual hard disks (VHDs)**, then exports them into clean **CSV files** — ideal for reporting, CMDB integration, or capacity analysis.

 ## Purpose